-We will consider how placing a dump site near the water might have affected bay life.
-Then we will comb the shoreline for oyster, clam, and scallop shells, and see who can identify the most species of birds in the area.
+Then we will hunt for oyster, clam, mussel, and scallop shells along the shoreline, talk about how shellfish are important to the web of life, and see who can identify the most species of birds in the area.

 Meet in the Land Trust parking lot, just before the farm driveway at 830 South Road.

 This Land Trust property rests in a critical area of the Hunt River watershed and features a working farm that raises free range chickens and grass fed beef.
 Products of Boesch Farm are sold in the farm store and at local farmers markets.
-A Springtime hike offers the opportunity to see many baby farm animals, including piglets, lambs, and chicks.
+The hike offers the opportunity to see many farm animals, including pigs, sheep, cows, and chickens.

 Using various maps, we will navigate a trail through the woods to Scrabbletown Brook.
 We will investigate various activities in the area to learn about responsible land stewardship and environmental law.